Soft Skills in Schools

 There is a moral imperative on schools to action these changes, but two changes imposed by the Government provide useful encouragement.

-Firstly, more weight is being attached to apprenticeships and vocational courses so they are on par with academic courses - see our recent article on the 2020 Vison Paper on apprenticeships.
+Firstly, more weight is being attached to apprenticeships and vocational courses so they are on par with academic courses.

 In addition, this year for the first time learner destinations have become one of the headline performance measures in school performance tables for 16-18 year olds; the performance tables include data on the proportion of young people who progress to an apprenticeship.